lance-gg/lance/docs/MyFirstGame.md

 };
 ```

 * **initGame**: create two paddles, a ball, and add these objects to the game world.
+This method will be called only on the server.
 Add the following initGame method:

 ```javascript
 initGame() {